Toqua Championship Golf Course

-Tyler Thies- Assistant Golf Course Superintendent
+Tyler Thies- Head Golf Course Superintendent

 Tyler Thies is the Assistant Superintendent at Toqua Golf Club.
 Tyler attended Rutgers Professional Golf Turf Management School.
 2012-2015 he spent his time as Assistant Golf Professional and Tournament Coordinator at The Osprey’s at Belmont Bay in Woodbridge Virginia.
 In 2018 he was promoted to Assistant Superintendent at Toqua.
 Tyler is responsible for day-to-day operations of the maintenance staff.
 He enjoys being outdoors and the constant challenges that come his way.
 Fun fact about Tyler: After high school he pursued a career in the space industry, but after two internships with United Space Alliance, he decided the cubicle life wasn’t for him.
 Tyler has 3 older sisters and 1 younger brother.